2021 Winning artwork: Lydia by Angelina Rodgers

 Each Spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage artistic talents across the Nation.

-The 4th District of Florida's Congressional Artistic Discovery Contest is open to all high school students in our District.
+The 4th District of Florida's Congressional Artistic Discovery Competition is open to all high school students in our District.
 The winning artwork will be displayed for one year in the Cannon Tunnel of the U.S. Capitol.
 The Washington Exhibit will include winning artwork from all participating districts.
-All winning artwork will be featured by state on the House.gov Congressional Art Competition page: https://www.conginst.org/art-competition/?compYear=2018&state=all
+All winning artwork will be featured by state on the House.gov Congressional Art Competition page: https://www.congressionalinstitute.org/how-to-enter/.

 A panel of judges will rank the submissions and choose one overall winner and other Honorable Mentions.

 If you would like more information on the annual Congressional District Art Competition, please contact the District Office at 904-831-5205.

 Art Competition Rules:

 Artwork must be two-dimensional and matted.
 Each entry can be no larger than 26 inches high by 26 inches wide and 4 inches deep.
 The winning piece must arrive framed and must still measure no larger than the above maximum dimensions and not weigh more than 15 pounds.
 Only the winning entry must be framed, and our office will assist with the framing.

 Accepted mediums for the two-dimensional artwork are as follows: